toptutoring/toptutoring/README.md

     $ ./bin/deploy staging
     $ ./bin/deploy production

+## Live Styleguide Through Storybook

+We will be using storybook as our live styleguide.
+This means you can use storybook to see which components we currently using on our site as well as develop new components and see your changes in storybook as you develop.

+To run storybook make sure your assets are compiled through rails and run
+    % npm run storybook

 ## Dig Deeper

 [Check out our wiki](https://github.com/plexmate/toptutoring/wiki) for a more detailed installation guide as well as in depth explanation of our code and process.